Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

-However, there are still some gaps between the TCNN-derived and best track relationships in the extreme-intensity regime characterized by VMAX $>$ 70 m s$^{-1}$ and PMIN $<$ 920 hPa, regardless of the TCNN model designs.
-This discrepancy is difficult to assess, as the empirical pressure–wind relationship used in the best track data is generally optimized for a broad intensity range rather than for extreme values \citep[e.g.,][]{Kieu_etal2010}.
-As a result, evaluating the TCNN model's performance in PMIN downscaling at these extreme intensity limits remains challenging and uncertain as seen in Figs. \ref{fig:min_pressure}–\ref{fig:pwr}.
+Figure \ref{fig:pwr} compares the pressure-wind relationships derived from both the single-output and multiple-output TCNN designs.
+One can see that the multiple-output design overall provides indeed a better constraint on the model dynamics between VMAX and PMIN, as evidenced by the closer alignment of its best-fit curve toward the high-intensity tail (VMAX $>$ 50 m s$^{-1}$).
+In addition, the VMAX-PMIN plot shows much less scattering of data for the multiple-output design, suggesting its better constraint of the data as compared to the single-output design.
+However, there are still some gaps between the TCNN-derived and best track relationships in the extreme-intensity regime with VMAX $>$ 70 m s$^{-1}$ and PMIN $<$ 920 hPa, regardless of the model designs.
+This discrepancy at high intensity regimes is difficult to assess, because the empirical pressure–wind relationship used in the best track data is generally optimized for a broad intensity range rather than for extreme values \citep[e.g.,][]{Kieu_etal2010}.
+As a result, evaluating the TCNN model's performance in PMIN retrieval at these extreme intensity limits remains challenging and uncertain as seen in Figs. \ref{fig:min_pressure}–\ref{fig:pwr}.

-Along with VMAX and PMIN, our TCNN model can also provide internal TC structure information as a part of its data constraints.
-Figure \ref{fig:rmw} presents the statistics of the RMW downscaling for both the multiple- and single-output designs.
-The results show that the TCNN model can reasonably capture the spectrum of RMW values up to 200 nm (320 km), with the MAE and RMSE in the range of $\approx$6.5-6.8 nm ($~$10-12km) and 12.4-12.9 nm (19-21 km).
-As shown in Fig. \ref{fig:rmw}, the majority of TCs have their RMW $<$ 100 nm, for which the TC structure is sufficiently well-defined and consistent with TC intensity.
+Along with VMAX and PMIN, our TCNN model can also provide internal TC structure information in terms of RMW as a part of its data constraints.
+Figure \ref{fig:rmw} presents the statistics of the RMW retrieval for both the multiple- and single-output designs.
+The results show that the TCNN model can reasonably capture the spectrum of RMW values up to 200 nm (320 km), with the RMSE of $\approx$22.3 nm for the TCNN model as compared to $\approx$ 23.2 and 41.7 nm for the regression and vortex tracking methods.
+As shown in Fig. \ref{fig:rmw}, the majority of TCs have their RMW $<$ 100 nm, for which RMW is sufficiently well-defined and consistent with TC intensity.
 For this regime, the TCNN model performs well in terms of mean, mode, and quartiles.

-For very large storms (RMW $>$ 250 nm), the TCNN model tends to underestimate TC size in both the single- and multi-output designs, likely due to the limited number of training samples representing such large systems.
-Unlike the single-output design trained only for RMW downscaling, jointly constraining VMAX, PMIN, and RMW in the multiple-output design during training is somewhat more conservative, as it allows the model to learn the underlying physical relationships among these variables and so puts more limits on what RMW can reach.
-This interdependence is evident in the model's prediction of all three metrics, which tend to have less variability than those predicted from the single-output design for individual metrics in Fig. \ref{fig:wind_speeds}-\ref{fig:rmw}.
+Of also importance is the better performance of the multiple-output design in retrieving TCNN in terms of the range, the lower bound, as well as the upper bound than the single-output design (see the blue and red columns).
+This accords with the VMAX distribution (cf. Fig. \ref{fig:wind_speeds}) and suggests that internal constraints among TC intensity and RMW could help improve further the RMW retrieval for which the single-output design could not capture.